 This is just about the most unoriginal question a customer can fire at you.
 But it's one you definitely need to prepare for, because people like to get recommendations.
 Studies have shown that people rely mostly on other people's recommendations when choosing a restaurant, and this translates to the menu choice.

-So it's good to be informed about your restaurant's menu.
+So it's good to know all about your restaurant's menu and options.
 This will help you answer questions without hesitation, which will make you both more confident and professional as a server.

 Here are some things that are good to know about your menu.
 You may need to talk to other staff to get the details for some of these: